 Cocaine detox and withdrawal aren’t physically rigorous in the way that drugs like alcohol might be.
 The symptoms are predominately psychological, and in their own way can prove immensely challenging, leading users to relapse.

-In most cases, detox takes somewhere between 7 and 10 days.
+In most cases, the best detox for cocaine timeline takes somewhere between 7 and 10 days.
 During this timeframe, through natural processes, the body removes all traces of the drug from the system.
 However, cravings can continue for months and even years after detox is completed, arising seemingly at random.
+This is why it is critical to go through a trusted treatment program if you want to achieve long-term recovery.

 During the first stage of detox, users can expect to have difficulty concentrating, and may feel restless, incapable of sexual arousal, all the while experiencing exhaustion, anxiety and depression, and disturbing dreams that make sleep challenging.
 Cravings for cocaine can also be intense during this timeframe, and the chance for relapse is often high.